LewisClifton/ADL-Coursework/README.md

 ## How to Run

-The scripts in this repo assumes it is being run using Blue Crystal 4.
+The scripts in this repo assumes it is being run using the lab machines

 1. Create the conda environment with necessary packages (Pytorch, Pillow, Scipy, Numpy):
    ```